 Since the Echo is made for home use, it’s possible you’ll have multiple people using it – each with their own Amazon account.
 If you want to switch between them, go to Settings in the Alexa app, select Household Profiles and follow the instructions there.
 After that, all you have to do is wake up your device and say “switch accounts" (or “which account is this?” to check that you’re on the right one).

 19. Stream from Amazon Prime Video

-Alongside TuneIn for radio, you can play around 40 million songs from Amazon Music - provided you’re a Prime subscriber.
-If not, there’s always the option of uploading 250 songs for free to Amazon’s servers using the Prime Music PC or Mac app.
+Alongside TuneIn for radio, you can play around 40 million songs from Amazon Music Unlimited – provided you’re a Prime subscriber.
+If not, there’s always Apple Music or Deezer – either of which can be set as your default streaming service, too.